100

 Please refer to the program’s handbook on the

-or the DMS program’s complete
+college web site for the DMS program’s complete

 pregnancy policy.
 Any student that is pregnant or becomes pregnant while in the Diagnostic Medical